 For the lightest of cleaning tasks, it's possible to purchase a multi-surface cleaner that caters to wood, fiberglass, steel and all other elements of the exterior of the boat.
 Better Boat's Boat Soap is one such product that cleans hulls, wood, glass and steel in a spray application.

 It comes in one-gallon containers and is always handy to keep aboard for the day-to-day chores.
 You can even use it for pots and pans.

 It helps to create a water-repellant barrier and protects against the rays of the sun.
 These products are inexpensive, and any novice boater can use them.

 Shipshape: The Best Boat Cleaner for Sparkle and Shine

 Given the rise in awareness of the planet's damage, as boaters, we're all too aware of the state of the seas.
 So why would we want to add to that burden?

-For this reason, here are many eco-friendly boat cleaners available to help you keep a tidy vessel with a clear conscience.
+For this reason, here are many best eco-friendly boat cleaners available to help you keep a tidy vessel with a clear conscience.